Address emails in Mail on Mac

 In an address field (such as To or Cc) of your message, type names or email addresses.

 As you type, Mail shows addresses that you previously used in Mail or that it finds in the Contacts app.
 If you’re connected to network servers — say at work or school — it also shows addresses found on those servers.

 Click an address field, then click the Add button that appears.
 Click a contact in the list, then click the email address.

 Send to group email addresses

 If you use groups in the Contacts app — say for a book club or cycling team — you can send messages to your groups.

 In an address field (such as To or Cc) of your message, type a group name.

 If you decide you want to use individual contacts instead of the group — maybe you want to omit a few people — click the arrow next to the group name, then choose Expand Group.

 Tip: If someone in a group has multiple email addresses, you can choose which one to always use when you email the group.
 See Edit the distribution list for lists and Smart Lists.

 Hide email addresses using Bcc

 In the Mail app on your Mac, make sure the Bcc (Blind carbon copy) field is shown in the message window.

-If you don’t see the Bcc field in your message, click the Header Fields button in the toolbar of the message window, then choose Bcc Address Field.
+If you don’t see the field, click the Header Fields button in the toolbar of the message window, then choose Bcc Address Field.